Dima-Davidenko/YoPhoBoo/README.md

 # YoPhoBoo App

-## React TypeScript project of BC-36 GoIT Academy student Dmytro Davidenko
+## Dmytro Davidenko.
+React TypeScript project.
+Front-end part.
+### You can see the code of back-end part via this link: https://github.com/Dima-Davidenko/backend-YoPhoBoo.

 ## [ Stack of technologies ]